 - Württemberg Emigration Index $

 Naturalization laws changed over time.
 Be sure to understand those in effect at the time your ancestor would have become a citizen.
 Attempt to find the corresponding records.
 During the 1800s, for example, would-be citizens first filed a declaration of intention.
 These are usually more detailed than the second papers, which was the actual naturalization.
-A great resource for understanding and finding these records is Christina K. Schaefer, Guide to Naturalization Records of the United States (Boston: Genealogical Publishing Company, 1997).
+Two great resources for understanding and finding these records are John J. Newman, American Naturalization Processes and Procedures 1790–1985 (Indianapolis: Family History Section Indiana Historical Society, 1985) and John J. Newman, American Naturalization Records 1790–1990, 2nd edition (North Salt Lake, Utah: Heritage Quest, 1998).

 Civil death records, when available, may list the town of birth of the deceased.
 Also, many twentieth century death certificates ask for the parents’ towns of birth.
 That means that you need to also get the death records of every child of the immigrant ancestor.
 If these are not available online, order copies from the county or town clerk.